Template Image

 How it works:

-The SCC has an open door policy.
+The CGG has an open door policy.
 Food waste can be brought to the composters at any time.
 When you place your food waste in the composter, please turn the compost to mix the fresh food waste into the compost.
 Turning facilitates the biodegradation and prevents odors.
 If you do not have a container to transport your food waste to the composters, we can provide you with one.

 composting area